JefferyCarmichael/NYTimes-Search/nyt.md

 ![NYT Front page](/assets/images/nyt2.jpg)

-1. Enter the subject that you want to search for.
+1. Enter the subject that you want to use to conduct a search.

-2. Choose the number of articles to search for.
+2. Choose the number of articles that you would like the search to return.
 Minimum 1.
-Max 5
+Max 10

 3. The date is optional.
 Must be entered in the *YYYYMMDD*  format.

+4. Hit enter to start search.

+The results to the search will appear under *Top Articles*.

+Search results can be cleared by clicking the clear button.

 ![NYT Front page](/assets/images/nyt3.jpg)